This post may contain affiliate links. See our affiliate disclaimer here.

 Voila!
 You’ve just had an awesome RV vacation and you got to do it all in someone’s real RV, which is like nicer/bigger/better than any corporate RV rentals.

-Note: If you’re going to rent an RV, I highly recommend using on of these two services.
+Note: If you’re going to rent an RV, I highly recommend using one of these two services.
 Please don’t use Cruise America.
 They suck.
-They nickel and dime you for everything and their rigs are so incredibly ugly.
+They nickel and dime you for everything, their rigs are so incredibly ugly, and their customer service leaves a LOT to be desired.
 Plus, when you rent someone’s personal RV, everyone on the road doesn’t know you’re a tourist.

 Our Experience with Our First Outdoorsy Rental

 Before we met with Luke, we cleared the RV out of all of our personal belongings.
-We left behind dishes, basic cooking supplies, our books, towels, pillows & blankets, and everything in our understorage that we didn’t want to unpack.
+We left behind dishes, basic cooking supplies, our books, towels, pillows & blankets, and everything in our bays that we didn’t want to unpack (that does include lawn chairs and a grill).
 Mostly we wanted to leave behind all the basics that you would find in a hotel and anything they would need to cook in the RV.

 Luke met us at 11:30 that Wednesday morning—he actually showed up thirty minutes early, so I didn’t have the fresh sheets on the bed yet!—and we walked him through the RV.
 We showed him how to set up the rig for boondocking, how to start the generator, level the RV, pop out the slides, etc.

-Then Luke drove away and we drove up to Denton to spend Thanksgiving with my family.
+Then Luke drove away and we drove up to spend Thanksgiving with my family.

 Picking Up the RV